prabinrath/xmop/README.md

 > Install docker

 Install docker from this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04).
 Install `nvidia-container-toolkit` from this [tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+It is recommended to `reboot` your system after installation of these software.

 > Download image

-The docker image comes pre-installed with all required dependencies for data generation, training, inference, and benchmarking.
+The docker image comes pre-configured with all required dependencies for data generation, training, inference, and benchmarking.
 ```
 cd <xmop-root-directory>
 bash xmop_dev_docker.sh
 ```
+If you are getting a `Permission denied` error, then use `sudo` before `bash`.
 > Exit container
 ```
 ctrl+d